-Failing a class can tank your GPA.
+Failing a class can tank your grade point average (GPA).
 GPA is calculated by assigning a number to grades and then averaging them.
 An A is a four, B a three and so forth, leaving a failing grade as a zero.
 Therefore, five courses in which you had a B, B, C, A and F would add up to a 2.4 GPA if all the courses were for the same amount of credits.
 You add each semester’s grades to the next to get a final GPA.

 Try, Try Again